 - Handelsman, Ebert-May, Beichner, Bruns, Chang, DeHaan, Gentile, Lauffer, Stewart, Tilghman & Wood (2004)Scientific Teaching.Science304: 521-522.

 - Vision & Change in Undergraduate Biology Education(2011).
 AAAS & National Science Foundation.

 - Hanauer & Bauerle (2012) Facilitating Innovation in Science Education through Assessment Reform, Liberal Education, Vol. 98, No. 3.

-See 2014 Curriculum Development Grant Program Request for Proposals (RFP) (.pdf) for complete announcement, review and eligibility criteria.
+See the 2016 Curriculum Development Grant Program Request for Proposals (RFP) (.pdf) for the full program announcement, review and eligibility criteria.

-Proposals, including signed cover sheet, must be submitted electronically on the 2014 Curriculum Development Grant Proposal Template (.doc) form according to submission instructions by Monday, February 3, 2014 before 5:00 p.m. pacific time.
-Refer to the 2014 Curriculum Development Proposal Template and the budget guidelines page for preparation information when completing your proposal.
+Proposals, including signed cover sheet, must be submitted electronically on the 2015 Curriculum Development Grant Proposal Template (.doc) form by the posted deadline on February, 2016 before 5:00 p.m. pacific time.
+Refer to the 2016 Curriculum Development RFP and Budget Guidelines as an example of how the 2016 RFP will appear.

 Principal Investigators on all funded proposals are required to comply with CSUPERB reporting requirements listed on the Report Forms page.

 For information about this program, contact CSUPERB at (619) 594-2822 or by email.